Online FCN Educator Course Outline

 Total Hours: 75

-The newly consolidated Online Foot Care Nurse Educator (FCNEd) course introduces the basics of adult learning theory (including assessment and teaching principles) and explores the practical skills necessary to teach a Foot Care Nurse course - lesson planning, presentation methods and technology, as well as health and safety.
-The curriculum is based on current Best Practice Guidelines and evidence-based practice, including the Canadian Association of Foot Care Nurses’ National Competencies for Advanced Nursing Foot Care in Canada (2017) and the WHO Nurse Educator Core Competencies (2016).
+The Online Foot Care Nurse Educator (FCNEd) course introduces the basics of adult learning theory (including assessment and teaching principles) and explores the practical skills necessary to teach a Foot Care Nurse course - lesson planning, presentation methods and technology, as well as health and safety.
+The curriculum integrates current Best Practice Guidelines and evidence-based practices, including the Canadian Association of Foot Care Nurses’ National Competencies for Advanced Nursing Foot Care in Canada (2017) and the WHO Nurse Educator Core Competencies (2016).

-The FCNEd course is offered online and consists of six sections, each including an exercise and a multiple-choice evaluation.
-It is estimated that each section, including the required reading, exercise and evaluation, takes 7 hours to complete.
+The FCNEd course is offered online and consists of six sections, each including an Assignment and a multiple-choice Quiz.
+It is estimated that each section, including the required reading, Assignment and Quiz, takes 7 hours to complete.
 The course also includes a final project, which is estimated to take 30 hours to complete.
-Students should also plan for about 3 hours of administrative work setting themselves up online, corresponding with the instructor, filling out the pre and post self-evaluations and completing the course satisfaction survey.

-All exercises, evaluations and projects must be submitted before the course end-date.
+All Sections and the Final Project must be completed before the course end-date.

 Nursing Registration - Each applicant must hold a current non-restricted Nursing Registration/License (temporary or full) from a Canadian territory or province.